Who We Are

 Jerica joined Starfish in 2013.
 She has a master's degree in international political economy and development, and currently works for an international relief agency.
 Prior to her graduate studies, Jerica worked as an auditor at Ernst & Young in Philadelphia, Pennsylvania.
 She also served as a member of the board of directors for Water for Waslala for several years, and volunteered for one year at an orphanage in Cochabamba, Bolivia.
 Jerica is excited to be working with Starfish because she is passionate about educational opportunities for youth, especially in Latin America.

 Marybeth appreciates the value of education and the opportunity it can bring.
 She witnessed this first-hand when she worked at Cristo Rey Jesuit High School in Baltimore, Maryland.
-There, she was part of a team managing relationships, supervising students, and operating a corporate internship program for all students enrolled in the school.
-She was part of a committee that developed a Cristo Rey Network-wide curriculum to ensure all Cristo Rey students, nationwide, graduate with the skills required of in the 21st-century workplace.
-Marybeth now leverages this experience at an education technology company outside Washington, D.C. by connecting qualified sites with graduate-level students in online degree programs to fulfill their required practicum hours.
-She also has experience in human resources in university and large company settings, as well as a background in marketing.
+There, she was part of a team managing relationships, supervising students, and operating the work-study program for all students enrolled in the school.
+She was part of a committee that developed a curriculum for the Cristo Rey Network, to ensure that all Cristo Rey students nationwide graduate with the skills required of in the 21st-century workplace.

 Danny was born and raised in Chester County, Pennsylvania.
 He graduated from Villanova University in 2013, where he studied management information systems and economics.
 Since then, he has worked at Deloitte Consulting doing technology consulting on various SAP supply chain and order processing engagements.
 He learned about the Starfish Foundation through co-founder Beth Awalt, after working with Beth on campus ministry activities at Villanova University.
 Since then, he has been fortunate to see the Starfish Foundation grow over the years by supporting in various capacities, including visiting the programs in Guayaquil in 2013 (and again in 2015), supporting the program advisory team, developing the Salesforce.com platform, organizing the March Madness fundraiser, volunteering on the social media team, supporting the first benefit dinner, and writing with pen pal students in Guayaquil.